BC’s Recent Attempt to Halt the Spread of COVID-19: What the New Orders Mean for You and Your Business

-- drive-in and drop-off events, such as religious services, with a maximum of 50 cars in attendance and a COVID-19 Safety Plan in place.
+- drive-in and drop-off events, such as religious services and toy drives, with a maximum of 50 cars in attendance and a COVID-19 Safety Plan in place.
 Attendees must stay in their cars, and hosts must maintain physical distancing, control the entry and exit points, and avoid congestion of cars or people;

 - meals for people in need, such as soup kitchens, with a maximum of 50 people in attendance; and

-High-intensity group fitness activities, such as spin classes, hot yoga, and high intensity interval training sessions have been suspended.
+High-intensity group fitness activities, such as spin classes, hot yoga, and high intensity interval training sessions are prohibited until further notice.

-Low-intensity group physical activities, such as yoga, pilates, and adult dance classes may resume in accordance with new public health guidelines.
-An updated COVID-19 Safety Plan should be posted at the facility.
+Low-intensity group physical activities, such as yoga, pilates, and adult dance classes are prohibited until April 19 at midnight.

-Individual exercise or practice can continue, as long as the facility offering these services strictly follows their COVID-19 Safety Plan.
+Individual exercise at gyms and recreation facilities can continue, as long as the facility offering these services strictly follows a COVID-19 Safety Plan.

-Indoor and outdoor sports for people over the age of 22 are suspended, with the following exceptions:
+Indoor and outdoor sports for people over the age of 22 are prohibited, with the following exceptions:

-- Two people may engage in indoor sports with one another; and
+- up to two people may engage in indoor sports with one another; and

-- Four people may engage in outdoor sports with one another.
+- up to ten people may engage in outdoor sports with one another.